Frequently Asked Questions

 What are the dues accomplishing?

 We are building an active and growing group to mobilize large numbers of Alphabet workers.
-Dues cover costs like full time organizing staff, software infrastructure, printed material and swag, travel and expenses for assemblies, legal support, training and events, accessibility.
-There are also contributions to the CWA international union to cover required costs, but this is a relatively small portion of the dues collected from Alphabet workers.
+Dues go towards a shared budget that is fully reinvested in AWU-CWA.
+Dues cover costs like full time organizing staff, software infrastructure, printed materials and swag, travel and expenses for assemblies, legal support, training and events, and accessibility.

 How much of dues go towards CWA?